maxi0604/create-astral-container/README.md

 ## Configuration
 ### server.properties
-The container generates server.properties from your when started.
+The container generates server.properties from your configuration as well as some defaults when started.
 To configure the server
 - Create a file `server.properties` on your machine.
 - Enter the desired configuration options into `server.properties`, for example:
 ```